duranbe/datasocks/README.md

 Datasocks use Websockets Protocol to communicate in an asynchronous way with your IoT devices.

-It's for now designed as a self-hosted and private application.
+It's for now designed as a self-hosted and private application (or a PoC ? ).

+This project was made during and for the [Linode](https://www.linode.com) x [Hashnode](https://hashnode.com/n/linodehackathon) Hackathon

 ## How it works